iamadityavishnu/random-projects/README.md

-# hello-world
+# Introduction
-My first repository
+This is my first ever repository on GitHub, with some random useful fun codes.

+Description aboud individual codes are given inside their directory.